 You might have enough floor space in your shop to fit your new equipment, but what about your doorways?
 You don’t want to have your press arrive only to realize that it won’t fit through your available door space.
-A standard 6-station Anatol automatic requires 40 inches of clearance through a doorway; an 8-station Anatol press requires at least 59 inches of clearance.
-Anatol also offers automatic presses with optional disassembled bases to fit through doorways as narrow as 26 inches, so if your shop is a tight fit, we should be able to accommodate you!
+A standard Anatol automatic requires between 50 and 70 inches of clearance through a doorway, depending on the configuration of the press.
+Anatol also offers automatic presses with optional disassembled bases to fit through doorways as narrow as 28 inches, so if your shop is a tight fit, we should be able to accommodate you!

 Anatol auto presses are available with optional disassembled

 bases to fit through entryways as narrow as 26 inches

 When your machine is delivered to your shop, the delivery truck will back up to the designated doorway, then it’s your responsibility to get all of the press components off of the truck and into your shop.
 It’s recommended that you have both a forklift and a hand-operated pallet lift waiting to help move the equipment.
 Note that even in smaller shops or printing spaces, the forklift is necessary because it will be needed to lift the press off of the pallets.

 To make sure that your press has been properly set up and leveled, and to train you and your employees on operating your press, your service technician will run you through a simple screen printing press run.
 Have a simple, two-color job ready print when you have your press installed.